Psychological Effects of Depression

 Depression also has a negative effect on a person’s memory

-Suicidal thoughts and self-harm behaviors
+Suicidal thoughts and self-harm behaviours

-By identifying the signs, a person needs to immediately inform the concerned person.
+If warning signs are identified, a person needs to immediately inform the concerned person.

 Share this article: